Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car from the Front

 Step 1 – Sketch the car front with simple shapes

-In the form of a loose sketch, we depict the body of the vehicle.
+In the form of a loose sketch, depict the front view of the vehicle body.
 Here we can see the lower part, which includes the hood and the bumper, and the upper part, which includes the roof and cabin.
 By the way, this step is very similar to the first step of the lesson about how to draw a car from the back.
+The hood and bumper should form a wide rectangle at the bottom.

 Sketch the car front with simple shapes